OctoberHammer/SimpleRSSReaderStart/README.md

-# Mobile app for ESLPod.com, based on SimpleRSSReaderStart-Project from AppCoda
+## Mobile app for Learning English through listening
+### via ESLPod.com, based on SimpleRSSReaderStart-Project from AppCoda

 ToDo LIST for this Particular Project